-Immigration should also be included in AML/CFT training or awareness programs.
-Provide training to specific Customs Officers for future attachment to the FIU.
-Address quickly the current shortage of staff at the Customs Division to enhance efficiency.
-During March 2008, a business plan for reform in the DPP's office which contemplated the setting up of a specialist Proceeds of Crime/Money laundering Unit.
-This was submitted to the Attorney General and is receiving favourable consideration.
-In May 2010 there was a change in government and there is now a review of the staffing requirements and appropriate training needed.
-It is expected to be completed by December 2010.
-Provide further training to Prosecutors, Magistrates and Judges to broaden their understating of the relevant legislations.
-Give considerable attention to Staffing constraints faced by the Magistracy and the Office of the DPP.
-The TTSEC and CUSU should review their staffing requirements and consider appropriate AML/CFT training in the event of being designated the AML/CFT authority for their licensees.
-31.National co-operation PC NAMLC is not yet fully operational.
-No MOU's for cooperation between supervisors and other competent authorities, which affects the level of cooperation.
-The T&T authorities should consider instituting the legal framework necessary to formalise the National Anti- Money Laundering Committee.
+Tth Annual AML/Compliance and Financial Crime Conference Grand Cayman Marriott Beach Resort, George Town, Grand Cayman OCTOBER 13-14, 2011 In addition, the Compliance Unit of the Ministry of National Security in collaboration with the US Office Technical Assistance hosted and attended the Financial Investigation Training Course for public AML/CFT stakeholders in March 2012.
+See Appendix XI for stakeholder listing.
+31.National co-operation PC PC • NAMLC is not yet fully operational.
+No MOU's for cooperation between supervisors and other competent authorities, which affects the level of cooperation. • The T&T authorities should consider instituting the legal framework necessary to formalise the National Anti- Money Laundering Committee.
 This Committee should be given legal responsibility to gather competent authorities regularly in order to develop and implement policies and strategies to combat ML and FT.
 The Committee should also be given responsibility for sensitising the general public about T&T ML measures and encourage compliance with the relevant legislations.
 Since its inauguration in May 2006 the AML/CFT committee has been reporting periodically to Cabinet on steps being taken during intercessional meetings to implement the Recommendations made in Trinidad and Tobago's Mutual Evaluation Report.
 During 2007 the focus of the Committee was in the area of legislative drafting with support from the Chief Parliamentary Office.
 Additionally, the FIU reported to the Committee on a regular basis on its outreach initiatives with banks, insurance companies and other members of the regulated sectors.
+In 2008 the Chair presented to the Committee for adoption and subsequent ratification by Cabinet: i.
+A suggested text for a National AML/CFT Policy ii.
+A suggested text for a National AML/CFT Strategy comprising the elements of public outreach, national awareness and training, risk base approach, strengthening of law enforcement, promoting relationships with the CFATF and regional and international affiliates etc. The policy was approved by Cabinet and has been published.
+Canvassing with the relevant Ministerial Team for Government policy and legislative enactment.